How to pronounce ‘garage’ in British English? It may surprise you to learn that there are four different ways it is pronounced in the UK!

 Posh English

 The posh pronunciation of ‘garage’ is /ˈgær.ɑːʒ/.
-In the picture below, a posh car is parked in a luxury garage:
+As you say this word, imagine a posh car is parked in a luxury garage:

 The last sound in here is a very French sounding phoneme /ʒ/.
 Note that it sounds slightly different at the end of ‘garage’ because it is positioned at the end of the word where it is devoiced.
 This means it doesn’t sound as ‘strong’.